francesco2013/PS3-Manager/README.md

 # PS3-Manager

-[ TO HAVE DOWNLOADED THE VERSION 0.30 or 0.31 PLEASE DELETE IT AND DOWNLOAD THS ONE !
+[ FOR WHO HAVE DOWNLOADED THE VERSION 0.30 or 0.31, PLEASE DELETE IT AND DOWNLOAD THS ONE !
 THERE WAS A BUG THAT PREVENTS IT TO WORK ]

 PS3 Games Manager version 0.32 (beta) is a totally new and revolutionary manager application for the Playstation 3, that features a lot of new functions and makes managing your games a totally new experience.